 The increasing noise under water generates a heightened dense acoustic fog that distorts the perception instincts of the whales.
-Military sonars can be heard within an underwater radius of about 3’000 kilometers.
+Military sonars can be heard within an underwater radius of about 3’000 kilometers (1’860 miles).
 Shipping, offshore oil platforms and the use of air guns in seismic oil and gas explorations all add to a deafening noise.

-As is the case for humans, whales are also susceptible to hearing damage as a result of extremely loud sounds.
+As is the case for humans, where the absolute pain limit is 120 decibels, whales are also susceptible to hearing damage as a result of extremely loud sounds.
 For whales hearing is a vital way to communicate and find partners.
 The most noticeable consequence of ocean noise pollution is the stranding of whales.
 Strandings have been observed to be particularly frequent after naval sonar maneuver.
-These sonar systems can be as loud as a rocket launch (up to 240 decibels).
+These sonar systems can be as loud as a rocket launch (up to 260 decibels).
 Extreme sound events like these inflict vascular damage in the brain, lungs and other organs.
 It can also be the case that animals panic and surface far too fast.
 This causes nitrogen bubbles in the blood and can end in a deadly embolism.

 Many new studies show how similar whales are to us humans.
 The results have shown that whales have compassion, that they grieve for deceased family members, that each group has its own dialect and culture and that whales have an ego consciousness.
 They know in what position they are when they are shot or a family member is killed.